HotDB-Community/hotdb-documents/docs/en/v2.5.6/cross-idc-disaster-recovery.md

 ![](assets/cross-idc-disaster-recovery/image6.png)**(3) Start deployment:**

-1\.
-Click \[Check and save\] to verify the validity and integrity of the configuration parameters, and send a detection scripts to the target server to verify whether it meets the hardware requirements of the cluster deployment.
+1. Click [Check and save] to verify the validity and integrity of the configuration parameters, and send a detection scripts to the target server to verify whether it meets the hardware requirements of the cluster deployment.
 If it does not meet the requirements, a pop-up prompt will appear.
-Before deployment, all clusters need to pass \[Check and save\] before installation.
+Before deployment, all clusters need to pass [Check and save] before installation.

-2\.
-After check and accept of the management platform, click \[Start deployment\] to enter the installation process.
+2. After check and accept of the management platform, click [Start deployment] to enter the installation process.

 ![](assets/cross-idc-disaster-recovery/image7.png)

-While a step \"set up disaster recovery replication\" is added in the installation and deployment process of management platform, there are no additional operations in this step when deploying the master center.
+While a step "set up disaster recovery replication" is added in the installation and deployment process of management platform, there are no additional operations in this step when deploying the master center.
 Therefore, the installation process of the master center deployment is the same as that of a cluster deployment in single-IDC mode.

 ![](assets/cross-idc-disaster-recovery/image8.png)**(4) Cluster management:**